ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_06-13-01-703000_cam.webp" description="Godla crosses the stream back to camp, riding his reindeer bare back.
 A second reindeer, exhausted by its payload, drags two large logs on either side of its saddle through the creek bed." %}

-To show our gratitude, I chopped enough wood to get both ortz through the night.
+To show our gratitude, I chopped enough wood to get both ort through the night.

 {% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-01_06-18-51-798000_cam.webp" description="Ready to chop wood." %}